EndoluminalSurgicalVision-IMR/CCFV/README.md

 2. Preprocess the data using [nnUNet](https://github.com/MIC-DKFZ/nnUNet)

 ## Checkpoint Download
-You can download our pretrained checkpoing of unet and unetr at [here](https://www.aliyundrive.com/s/DzqA2aZzsLa)
+You can download our pretrained checkpoint of unet and unetr at [here](https://www.aliyundrive.com/s/DzqA2aZzsLa)

 Code:n17v